CAADRIA/caadria.github.io/conf/caadria2018/index.md

 ---
 layout: page
 title: CAADRIA 2018
-subtitle: The 23nd Conference on Computer-Aided Architectural Design Research in Asia.
-17-19 May 2018.
+subtitle: The 23rd Conference on Computer-Aided Architectural Design Research in Asia.
+17-19 May, 2018.
 Beijing, China.
 ---

 # Learning, Prototyping and Adapting